robotframework/RIDE/doc/releasenotes/ride-1.7.4.rst

 =========================
-Robot Framework IDE 1.7.4
+Robot Framework IDE 1.7.4a1
 =========================

 .. default-role:: code

-`RIDE (Robot Framework IDE)`_ 1.7.4 is a new release with major enhancements and bug fixes.
-This version 1.7.4 includes fixes for installer and new File explorer.
+`RIDE (Robot Framework IDE)`_ 1.7.4a1 is a new release with major enhancements and bug fixes.
+This version 1.7.4a1 includes fixes for installer and new File explorer.
 The reference for valid arguments is `Robot Framework`_ version 3.1.1.

 **THIS IS THE LAST RELEASE SUPPORTING PYTHON 2.7**

-All issues targeted for RIDE v1.7.4 can be found from the `issue tracker milestone`_.
+All issues targeted for **final** RIDE v1.7.4 can be found from the `issue tracker milestone`_.

 Questions and comments related to the release can be sent to the